 Leeroy Jenkins: Of a sort; her first answer to most every hurdle is a good roundhouse kick.

-The Mole: She's actually a spy for Targent, and Bronev's niece (hence Layton's cousin).
+The Mole: She's actually a spy for Targent, and describes Bronev as family to her after all he's done for her.

 Supreme Chef: A scene in the credits of Last Specter shows her cooking a meal for Rosa and Layton, both enjoying the meal.